dwilbourne/pvcInterfaces/src/interfaces/struct/tree/InterfacesComparison.md

 getNode and hasNode are quite similar, but there is a subtle difference.
 The vanilla usage of getNode is to retrieve a node with a certain id.
 But it can also be used to verify that there is not already a node with a certain nodeid as follows: !is_null($tree->getNode($nodeid).
-This is different than hasNode, which not only checks to make sure that the nodeid matches, but that everything else matches as well (parentage, value, etc).  hasNode uses object equality (obj1 == obj2) and is not testing for the same instance (obj1 === obj2).
+This is different from hasNode, which checks to make sure that everything matches via object comparison.
+The hasNode method has a $strict parameter which controls whether to use object equality (obj1 == obj2) or instance equality (obj1 === obj2).

 public function getRoot() : ?
 TreenodeInterface;